 They then interpret the material and try to create an image of the objects themselves and an idea of the historical context in which they existed.

-The National Maritime Museums employ maritime archaeologists who take part in investigations throughout Sweden.
+The National Maritime and Transport Museums employ maritime archaeologists who take part in investigations throughout Sweden.
 They dive in lakes and seas, often when new harbours, bridges and other lakeside buildings are to be built.

 The work of a maritime archaeologist